alemart/surgescript/README.md

 Unleash your creativity!
 ------------------------

 SurgeScript is a scripting language for games.
 It has unique features that make it suitable for games.
-It is extremely useful for empowering users to unleash their creativity and build their own content with ease, flexibility and power!
+It is extremely useful for empowering users to unleash their creativity and build their own content with ease, flexibility and power.
 It's such a joy to program in SurgeScript!
 You and your users will love it.

 <p align="center"><b>First-timer?</b></p>
 <p align="center">If this is your first time here,<br>please go to the <a href="https://alemart.github.io/surgescript">Welcome page</a>.</p>